IRS & State Penalty Abatement: Remove or Reduce Tax Penalties

 Abate Penalties to Eliminate Penalties

 With an abatement, you may be able to eliminate part or all of your penalties and interest, but not the initial base tax amount that caused the penalties and interest.
 Most of the time with an abatement, you will be able to eliminate the majority if not all of the penalties, but not the interest.
-Eliminating these penalties may lift a huge financial burden off of you, most of the time the penalties make up 25% of the total tax debt amount owed.
+Eliminating these penalties may lift a huge financial burden off of you, most of the time the penalties make up 25% of the total taxes owed amount owed.

 When You Should Apply For a Penalty Abatement